 When confronted with a sewer line leak in your yard, it is important to follow these steps:

 - Identify the Problem: Conduct a visual inspection of your yard to locate any signs of a sewer line leak, such as soggy areas or foul odors.
-Consult a professional plumber to conduct a thorough assessment.
+Speak with a professional plumber to conduct a thorough assessment.

 - Turn Off Water Usage: If you suspect a sewer line leak, minimize water usage throughout your home to prevent further backups or damage.